adrianfurlanc/obsidian-university/Notes/Obsidian Core Features.md

 -   Command
 -   Quick switcher

-But one of the benefits of Obsidian is using templates to create your different kinds of notes (assignments, lectures, courses), to which we can use the [[QuickAdd Plugin]]
+But one of the benefits of Obsidian is using templates to create your different kinds of notes (lectures, courses), to which we can use the [[QuickAdd Plugin]]

 ## Organizing Notes